Leafwing-Studios/fop-rules/docs/character-options/classes/ascendant.md

 - At the start of each of your turns, remove one stack of each affliction and ailment from yourself.
 When you use the Defend major action and take advantage of your Meditation class feature, gain 12 absorption.
 - Your movement speed is doubled, attacks of opportunity against you have disadvantage and you may pass through enemy tiles.
 - You have advantage on all special attacks.
 You may make Shove attacks using your Combination Strikes feature without spending any extra essence or counting against the total number of attacks used, although your chain still breaks if you miss them.
+- You have advantage on Presence (Anima) skill checks made for your Inner Strength class feature.

 The chosen effect persists until it is replaced by another in this list.